14-day Cloud trial

 1. Save the changes, and load the project.

-2. Test out the Autoresize abilities by adding text to the TinyMCE text area.
+You can now test the Autoresize abilities by adding text to the TinyMCE text area.
 For example, copy content from Alice in Wonderland, and paste it into the editor:

 How to set up textarea height automatically

-You can control the textarea height and the textarea width, and keep it to a set value by adding the following options to your tinymce.init script
+You can control the textarea height and the textarea width, and keep it to a set value, by adding the following options to your tinymce.init script

 1. Decide on the textarea height and textarea width you require